 SUS 2003 Principles and Practices of Sustainable Agriculture Sustainable agriculture refers to a farming system that is profitable, environmentally sound and good for people and communities.
 This course will examine the major challenges faced by contemporary industrial agriculture, explore resource management with an emphasis on soil and water, explore the importance of biodiversity in agriculture and address productivity and economic viability of sustainable food systems.
-This course will involve a substantial field-based component as students will plan, prepare and plant a spring garden.

 SUS 3003 Agroecology This course will focus on agricultural systems from an ecological perspective with an emphasis on how agroecosystems can contribute to a more sustainable society.
 Topics covered in this course will include basic ecological concepts and their applications to agricultural systems.
-This course will involve a substantial field-based component as students will participate in the campus Food for Thought Garden.

 SUS 4892 Internship in Sustainable Agriculture Students will explore the practice of sustainable agriculture through an off-campus internship working on either sustainable farm or with a community organization approved by their advisor.
-This internship should be completed after two semesters of working the campus garden and completing SUS 3003 and SUS 4003.
+Pre-requisite: SUS 3003 Agroecology..